thecatontheceiling/ame-assasin/README.md

-someone needs to murder whoever wrote this shit
+This is the decompiled/"deobfuscated" source code to AME Wizard.
+Probably pretty old now so I may update this